Adult Swim: Five Ways to Ensure Smooth Sailing when Vacationing as a Couple

 For the adventure-seeking couples among us, you could try a new activity such as snorkeling, parasailing, zip-lining, sky-diving, or white water rafting.

-Or, if you want a safer way to be adventurous, try a new cuisine – get a culturally authentic dish or order something you’d normally never order at home.
+Or, if you want a safer way to be adventurous, try a new cuisine – go to a local restaurant you might not otherwise pick, get a culturally authentic dish, or order something you’d normally never order at home.